 Instead, keep your beans in an airtight container in a dark space such as your pantry, away from sunlight, heat, steam and moisture.
-For the best flavour and freshness, buy your beans as fresh as possible, start using them about a week after the roasting date until they're four weeks old.
+For the best flavour and freshness, buy your beans as fresh as possible and use them 1-4 weeks after roasting.

 Many experts don't recommend freezing coffee however, according to the US National Coffee Association.
 If you do freeze your coffee, make sure you use a truly airtight container and do so in small portions because, once you've taken your beans out of the freezer, it's best not to put them back in again.

 3. Uncut root vegetables

 Root vegetables, such as potatoes, onions, sweet potato and garlic, thrive outside the fridge.
 The humidity in fridge crispers can cause root vegetables to rot faster.
 It's also important that you don't store root vegetables together, as this can affect their flavour.

-"Keeping these types of food out of the refrigerator is generally to avoid moisture absorption that happens in the refrigerator, as this can cause foods to ferment and reduce the taste and quality," says Mair.
+"Keeping these types of food out of the refrigerator is generally to avoid moisture absorption that happens in the refrigerator, as this can cause foods to ferment and reduce the taste and quality," says Fiona.
 "Best to find a cool dry dark spot in your kitchen."